Some explicit results on the sum of a prime and an almost prime: Possible improvements

 \subsection{Explicit bounds on Siegel zeros}

 In addition to the bounds one can obtain on Siegel zeros described in Section \ref{PNTAPimprov}, we also seek to improve bounds of the form

-where $\lambda$ is a positive constant, and $\beta$ is a (potential) Siegel zero mod $q$.
+where $\lambda$ is a positive constant, and $\beta_q$ is a (potential) Siegel zero mod $q$.
 This bound is that which appears in \eqref{siegelbound} and is an important component in the proof of Theorem \ref{unconthm}.
 For $q>4\cdot 10^5$, Bordignon \cite{bordignon2019explicit,bordignon2020explicit} shows that one can take $\lambda=100$ and this is what we use.
 Here, we note that for $q\leq 4\cdot 10^5$ there are no Siegel zeros by a computation due to Platt \cite{platt2016numerical}.
-In fact, the relevant computation in \cite{platt2016numerical} was only a side result of the main computation, meaning a more targeted approach could pay dividends.
+However, the relevant computation in \cite{platt2016numerical} was only a side result of the main computation, meaning a more targeted approach could pay dividends\footnote{In fact, through private correspondence, Platt and Trudgian claim to have shown that there are no Siegel zeros for $q\leq 10^9$.
+However, this work has yet to be published.}.

 It also appears that the factor of $\log^2q$ can be removed from \eqref{generalsiegelbound} by using an approach due to Goldfeld and Schinzel \cite{goldfeld1975siegel}.
 This has already be done for odd characters in \cite{ralaivaosaona2020explicit} but a version that also works for even characters would be required in our setting.